fbpx

-In this post, you’ll learn how to make your photos look like film in Lightroom and Lightroom Mobile.
+In this post, you’ll learn how to create a general film look in Lightroom and Lightroom Mobile.
 Both processes are relatively similar but use a few different tools.
 Let’s start things off by talking about getting that film look in the desktop version of Lightroom.

 How To Edit Your Photos To Look Like Film In Lightroom